auth0-samples/auth0-ios-swift-sample/01-Embedded-Login/Pods/Lock/README.md

     .present(from: self)
 ```

+### Important: Database Connection Authentication

+Since June 2017 new Clients no longer have the **Password Grant Type** enabled by default.
+If you are using a Database Connection in Lock then you will need to enable the Password Grant Type, please follow [this guide](https://auth0.com/docs/clients/client-grant-types#how-to-edit-the-client-grant_types-property).

 #### Specify Connections

-Lock will automatically load your client configuration automatically, if you wish to override this behaviour you can manually specify which of your connections to use.
+Lock will automatically load your application configuration automatically, if you wish to override this behaviour you can manually specify which of your connections to use.

 Before presenting Lock you can tell it what connections it should display and use to authenticate an user.
 You can do that by calling the method and supply a closure that can specify the connections.